best intermediate climbing shoes

 Sport Climbing

 With this shoe on, your bouldering sessions will be much more fun and comfortable for your feet.
-Scarpa has hit the nail with this one, which comes with a roomier toe box and an S-72 rubber design.
+Scarpa has hit the nail with this one, which comes with a wide toe box and an S-72 rubber design.
 These features and many more make this shoe the best option for indoor climbing jobs and bouldering purposes.

 This shoe has all the premium features that all other Scarpa shoes have.
 It has a DTS rand technology maintained at a medium tension level to give efficacy and performance for extended periods.
 The RPF system further improves the space in the toe area to provide breathing space.